 - Have an inspiration board.
 This “board” can be an actual board in your closet or a folder on your digital device.
 Add things you like and visit the board for inspiration.
 Analyze what the non-outfit items tell you about your style preferences.
-When you need help to nail down your primary personal style take this free online style quiz.
+When you need help to nail down your primary personal style take this free online style finder.

 - Create a look book to have outfits ready that work when you are in a hurry in the morning.
 Tip: A dress with pumps and a bag is instant style.

 - Dress for the life you live, not the life you dream of. #dress4success #stylesecrets Click To Tweet